 The same GIZA++ alignments as above were used in the Pharaoh decoder.
 We used the heuristic combination described in (Och & Ney, 03) and extracted phrasal translation pairs from this combined alignment as described in (Koehn et al., 03).
-Except for the order model (Pharaoh uses a penalty on the deviance from monotone), the same models were used: MLE channel model, Model 1 channel model, target language model, phrase count, and word count.
+Except for the order model (Pharaoh uses its own ordering approach), the same models were used: MLE channel model, Model 1 channel model, target language model, phrase count, and word count.
 Lambdas were trained in the same manner (Och, 03).